Meet Our Director of Medical Education, Dr. Bikash

-Meet Dr. Bikash, our Medical Director who has keen insight and an inspiring vision for how to strengthen our durable healthcare model.
+Meet Dr. Bikash, our Direct of Medical Education who has keen insight and an inspiring vision for how to strengthen our durable healthcare model.

 “We keep adding additional services, like digital x-rays, dental work, and an electronic medical record.
 We keep improving.
 We are never the same. ”

 You probably recognize this man above, who’s been involved with our team since 2010.

 Dr. Bikash first heard about our work in 2008 while he was in medical school.
 Now he’s our Director of Medical Education— and has keen insight and an inspiring vision for how we will take our teaching hospital to remarkable heights for our patients.

 Bikash rejoined our team in 2014 as Medical Director at Bayalpata Hospital after receiving his doctorate in General Practice and Emergency Medicine so he could advance his skillset and treat more complex cases at our hospital.
 We recently asked him how it felt to be back with the team and to hear more about the expansion.